anhtu-pham/Parking-Navigation-System/README.md

 ## Instructions

-In order to run the system, the [Raspberry Pi Camera](https://www.raspberrypi.com/products/camera-module-v3/) needs to be attached to [Raspberry Pi 3 board](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/), and setup commands on Raspberry Pi 3 board terminal should be performed before working with AWS EC2 instance.
+In order to run the system, the [Raspberry Pi Camera](https://www.raspberrypi.com/products/camera-module-v3/) needs to be attached to [Raspberry Pi 3 board](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/), and setup on Raspberry Pi 3 board terminal should be performed before working with AWS EC2 instance.

-Follow the following instructions to continuously capture images in real time from Raspberry Pi 3 board and sending requests with images to AWS EC2 instance.
+Follow the following instructions to continuously capture images in real time from Raspberry Pi 3 board and send requests with images to AWS EC2 instance.

 On Raspberry Pi 3 board terminal, clone the repository and change to directory for Raspberry Pi in the repository:
 ```